videoplaza/videoplaza.github.io/_posts/2015-03-26-deterministic-distribution.markdown

   p { text-align: justify; text-justify: inter-word; }
 </style>

-Selecting which ads to show at any given time is the core task of any ad serving software.
+Selecting which ads to show at any given time is at the core of any ad serving software.
 It involves satifying complex rules and priorities, integrating with third parties and delivering campaigns in the correct pace according to their schedule.
 At Videoplaza, we divide this problem into two parts: first we estimate the required relative frequency of each ad (distribution) and the we pick ads in a manner which yields this distribution (ad selection).

-### Introduction
+### Background

-Let me start by explaining a little bit about how the ad server at Videoplaza works.

 <img src="/images/deterministic-distribution/ad-serving.png" title="The pink dude is probably you" alt="Ad serving diagram" width="80%">